knpuniversity/javascript/knpu/ep3-webpack/provide-plugin.md

 This plugin is *crazy* cool: it's both *massively* useful and shows off the power of the dark side...
 I mean Webpack.

-At the top, it say:
+At the top, it says:

 > Automatically load modules instead of having to require them everywhere.

 Let's see what that means.
-In `webpack.config.js`, there is a a *new* key we can put here called `plugins`, set to an array.
-Add `new webpack.ProvidePlugin()` and with `{}`.
+In `webpack.config.js`, there is a *new* key we can put here called `plugins`, set to an array.
+Add `new webpack.ProvidePlugin()` with `{}`.
 Inside, pass a key called `jQuery` set to the string `jquery` in all lowercase... like the module's name.